Do you know how to use 3D printers? Can you manage to operate one without issues?

 Using 3D printers is not as easy as you think.
 Yes, there are plug and play 3D printers that work straight out of the box, but you’ve got to be wise when it comes to choosing a 3D printing machine because, at one point, you are likely to encounter a problem.

 1. Choose a brand that has good support

 There are cheap 3D printers online, but if you are to choose one, you have to consider the manufacturer and the support available.
 It’s best if you get one from a local supplier for more accessible support.

 In this way, if you encounter any problem, you can easily approach them and have it fixed.
 No need to ship it and wait for weeks to get it fixed.

-- Level the Bed and set the nozzle
+2. Level the print bed and set the nozzle

-I already mentioned this above, leveling the bed and setting the nozzle will improve the quality of your 3D print.
-You can use a sheet of paper to determine the distance between the nozzle and the bed.
+Leveling the bed and setting the nozzle will improve the quality of your 3D print.
+To make this easier, you can use a sheet of paper to determine the distance between the nozzle and the bed.

 When the nozzle is clean and inappropriate distance from the bed, the paper will have minimal resistance when pulled free.
 It will also go back underneath the nozzle without force.